alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-15.md

 ## Shadow DOM

 A core feature of web components is the Shadow DOM.
-The Shadow DOM is a another DOM that is hidden from rest of your HTML document.
+The Shadow DOM is another DOM that is hidden from rest of your HTML document.
 Often you will need to add extra markup to support complex elements and interactions.
 The shadow DOM allows you to create these elements and hide them from the rest of the HTML document.

 The shadow DOM is in use by many existing HTML elements like the `<input>`.
 Inspect this for yourself.
 Create an HTML document with: